Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: PAC-Man’s on something

-Classic PAC-MAN gameplay is given a 2021 boost with shinier graphics and power-ups.
-If you can play multiplayer (up to four can play at once) this is a must-try.
+Classic PAC-MAN gameplay is given a 2021 boost in PAC-MAN Party Royale thanks to shinier graphics and power-ups.
+If you can play multiplayer (up to four can play at once) then this is a must-try.

 Three word review: Bizarre splosh-a-thon

-Run around splashing paint onto everything within your reach.
-But the locals aren’t fans of your redecoration and will start forming a mob to take you out.
-Fast-paced chaos.
+Run around splashing paint on everything within your reach.
+That sounds fun, right?
+But the problem is the locals aren’t fans of your redecoration and will start forming a mob to take you out.
+The colorful, fast-paced chaos ensues.

 Three word review: Mindful jigsaw puzzles